An American called “Boom” scored a 1-punch KO then hit his defenseless, unconscious opponent with 2 hammer-fists on the canvas

 - Visit Insider’s homepage for more stories.

-An American fighter nicknamed “Boom” scored a one-punch knockout then hit his defenseless opponent with two hammer-fists while he lay seemingly unconscious on the canvas.
+An American fighter nicknamed “Boom” scored a one-punch knockout before hitting his defenseless opponent with two hammer-fists while he lay seemingly unconscious on the canvas.

 The bout took place at a behind-closed-doors event in the VyStar Veterans Memorial Arena in Jacksonville, the second of three UFC shows in eight days as the world’s premier mixed martial arts firm returns to business following a two-month, coronavirus-enforced hiatus.

-The UFC deemed Brian Kelleher and Hunter Azure’s fight to be so good, both competitors were awarded separate $50,000 bonuses for producing the “Fight of the Night” – and it was only the second of 10 fights on the card.
+The UFC deemed Brian Kelleher and Hunter Azure’s fight to be so good, both competitors were awarded separate $50,000 bonuses for producing the “Fight of the Night.”

 It was Kelleher who got the win, finishing Azure with a single punch, a left hook to the jaw which flattened Azure.